Juuxel/LocalGradleProperties/README.md

 # gradle-local-properties
-Used to load local Gradle properties from a `gradle.local.properties` file.
+Used to load local Gradle properties from a `private.properties` file.

 ## Usage
 Groovy: